 How often should you use a clay face mask?

-Generally speaking, weekly use of clay masks is the best cadence for most skin types.
-Those with more oily skin can indulge in applying a clay mask twice a week, but make sure you give your skin a break between treatments to prevent further issues!
+In general, using clay masks 1 - 2 times per week is the best cadence for most skin types.
+Those with more oily skin can indulge in applying a clay mask up to 3 times a week, but make sure you give your skin a break between treatments to prevent further issues!

-How to use a clay mask with your acne treatment:
+How to use a clay mask with your acne treatment

-While some cases of severe, cystic acne or hormonal acne, it may also be necessary to add an oral therapy such as antibiotics (short term!), Accutane, Spironolactone (females only) or hormonal birth control (females only).
-However, the right skincare products should provide significant, if not complete clearance of acne for most people within roughly 3 months of consistant use.
-To find the right products for your unique skin, take the free MDacne Skin Analysis and get your first Customized Acne Treatment Kit for just the cost of shipping ($9).
+In some cases of severe cystic acne or hormonal acne, it may also be necessary to add oral therapy such as antibiotics, Accutane, Spironolactone (females only), or hormonal birth control (females only).
+However, the right skincare products should provide significant, if not complete, acne treatment for most people within roughly three months of consistent use.
+Be sure to talk to your dermatologist if you have any questions.